Tuk Tuk Tours

 This area is only 20 meters close to Kamphang Phet MRT underground station, exit 2.
 There are all kinds of books in sections 1 and 27.
 The price is also very cheap.
 Who knows, you might find some very rare books that you have been searching for ages here.

-A small duck noodle shop in the middle of the market called Drumstick Duck Noodle which is popular for its noodle soup with braised duck drumstick.
-A coconut ice cream served with a shell and toppings also seems to be a good choice to beat the heat.
+A small duck noodle shop in the middle of the market called Drumstick Duck Noodle is popular for its noodle soup with braised duck drumstick.
+A coconut ice cream served with a shell and toppings also seems to be a good choice to beat the heat (few stalls lining on the street and they are the same).
 To effectively explore the market, make sure your energy is full filled!

 Bartering is common in Thailand especially at markets since many shops might sell duplicate stuff or some shops even sell the same thing.
 So, it is fine to find the best possible price.
 Saying “lod noi dai mai krup/ka” (males/females) – could you give me a discount? with a big smile is the best way to get a good deal.

-Maps are available from the information kiosks scattered throughout the market.
+A free Chatuchak map is available from the information kiosks scattered throughout the market.

-At Expique our mission is to help people discover the real Bangkok and the local cultures.
-We do this through a range of experiences including Food Tours, Walking Tours, Tuk Tuk Tours, Cooking Classes, and Market Experiences
+At Expique our mission is to help people discover the real Bangkok (and beyond) and the local cultures.
+We do this through a combination of offering our own award winning tours and through producing informative content.

-Subscribe to our newsletter, and get access to our Interactive Bangkok Map where you can find our “best spots to visit in Bangkok” and also receive monthly news and tips about exploring Bangkok.
+Subscribe to our newsletter to receive monthly news and tips about exploring Bangkok.